Love Island cast 2020 - all the contestants including the newbies looking for love

 Instagram: @nas_jm

-Nas thinks he’s “different” to other islanders and he’s looking for a “cute and funny” girl to take home with him, but his lack of “game” putting him in the friend-zone, can he find a romantic connection before it’s too late?
+Nas thinks he’s “different” to other islanders and he’s looking for a “cute and funny” girl to take home with him.

+His lack of “game” put him in the friend-zone, but he managed to find a romantic connection with Demi Jones, before dumping her for Eva at Casa Amor.

+So has Nas finally found the one?
+And what will become of him and poor Demi now?

 Leanne Amaning – DUMPED